FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # The Event Object

+*In plain English please?*

+In all DOM event callbacks, jQuery passes an event object argument which contains information about the event, such as precisely when and where it occurred, what type of event it was, which element the event occurred on, etc.

+We can use this to our advantage!

+---

+# The Event Object

 *And why exactly is this useful?*

 Sometimes we want attach events to HTML elements that have default behaviours that we need to override.

-For instance, you may want to attach a special click handler to an `a href` that performs a different action than click through to wherever that link points.
+For instance, you may want to attach a special click handler to an `<a>` that performs a different action than click through to wherever that link points.

 ---